bjt-user/Linux/emacs.md

 => that worked, no annoying files anymore.
 I could utilize backup folders in the future but not now.

+I still get an error when I quit emacs with evil mode...

 #### evil mode